ADI-Labs/data-api/README.md

 ## Deployment:

-Deployment to data2.adicu.com is an automatic process that occurs on every successful merge into the repository The website is deployed as an extension to the ADI CU website.
+Deployment to data2.adicu.com is an automatic process that occurs on every successful merge into the repository.
+The website is deployed as an extension to the ADI CU website.

 ## API endpoints: